morteza1131/jenkins-config/README.md

   --restore JOB_NAME|all
                         Restore config of job(s) from "./job_configs/JOB_NAME.xml"
   --set JOB_NAME|all    Replace script config to git for job(s), --git-url, --git-cred-name and --git-branch are
-                        requaired,example: set JOB_NAME"
+                        requaired,example: set JOB_NAME
-  --git-url URL         Url of git project to set for jenkins files" --git-cred-name CRED_NAME
+  --git-url URL         Url of git project to set for jenkins files --git-cred-name CRED_NAME
-                        Name of Jenkins credential created before for connection to git" --git-branch BRANCH_NAME
+                        Name of Jenkins credential created before for connection to git --git-branch BRANCH_NAME
-                        Git branch for GitSCM Jenkinsfile"
+                        Git branch for GitSCM Jenkinsfile
   ```